-Last week recession rates continued to be characterized in the good or fair range across the Everglades Protection Area (EPA), the fastest recession was experienced in central WCA-3A (an important region for wading bird foraging as we move further into the dry season).
-Current recession rates in WCA-3A North remain slower than past weeks with help from inflows from the north (S-150).
-Early in the season it looked unlikely for a hydroperiod long enough to support nesting at the Allen North colony; conditions now look moderately favorable.
-White ibis continue to forage in numbers in WCA-3A North, but this is too early and typically when they forage at this time in the season, nesting is limited in that sub-basin.
+Last week, recession rates were characterized in the good range across the Everglades Protection Area (EPA); the fastest recession was experienced in central and southern WCA-3A (an important region for wading bird foraging as we move further into the dry season).
+Current recession rates in WCA-3A North remain at a moderate pace and conditions now seem moderately favorable for triggering white ibis nesting at the Alley North colony but are probably too shallow to support successful wood stork nesting in northern & central WCA-3A.
+Slower recession rates in these areas will benefit nesting wood storks and white ibis.
 Water depths in Taylor Slough and salinities in Florida Bay remain well positioned for this time of dry season.
 Florida Bay minimum flows and levels (MFL) metrics also remain well outside the thresholds of harm.